plami/PhotoShar/README.md

 - [x] Login with Facebook Credentials
 - [x] Firebase database
 - [x] Protocol oriented programming
-- [x] Extensions for registering and dequeueing cells for tableVeiw and collectionView, extension for creating barButton items in the Navigation Controller
+- [x] Extensions for registering and dequeueing cells for tableView and collectionView
+- [x] Extension for creating barButton items in the Navigation Controller